Generative Hints: Conclusion

 \section{Conclusion}

-We proposed a method to reformulate supervised classification on fully labeled datasets as a semi-supervised learning problem by treating data synthesized from a generative model, trained solely on the labeled training set, as \textit{unlabeled data}.
-This approach enables models to learn functional properties, or \textit{hints}, of the target function by applying them to virtual examples sampled from the generative model.

-We evaluated our method across fine-grained visual classification and medical imaging domains, considering multiple model architectures and objective functions.
-Generative hints consistently \textit{outperformed} traditional data augmentation when learning the same property explicitly assumed by the augmentation without overfitting.
-Moreover, we demonstrated that a perfect generative models is not required for generative hints to learn the property.
-We showed Generative Hints as a new and versatile tool for injecting domain knowledge into deep learning models, opening up a new avenue for research in explicit regularization and semi-supervised learning for fully labeled data settings.
+We proposed a method to reformulate supervised classification as semi-supervised learning by treating data synthesized from a generative model as unlabeled data, enabling models to learn functional properties through virtual examples.
+Our evaluations across fine-grained visual classification and medical imaging domains showed that generative hints consistently outperformed traditional data augmentation when learning the same properties, without requiring perfect generative models.
+Future work includes developing dynamic schedulers to adapt objective weights, designing embedding hints over latent representations for properties difficult to encode via augmentation, and extending to object detection and segmentation tasks.
+This work establishes generative hints as a versatile tool for domain knowledge injection, opening new avenues for explicit regularization in fully labeled settings.